-There are numerous high-quality Japanese fish fillet knives.
-One of the qualities that set Japanese knives ahead of the pack when it comes to fish filleting is the fact that the Japanese are known for their unique craftsmanship.
+There many high-quality Japanese fish fillet knives on the market.
+One of the main qualities that set Japanese knives ahead of the pack when it comes to fish filleting is the fact that the Japanese are known for their unique craftsmanship.

 After all, they are the crafters of samurai swords which have the perfect balance of appeal, durability, and sharpness.
 Their fish filleting knives adhere to the same standards.